apache/pekko/akka-docs/src/main/paradox/persistence-query-leveldb.md

 ## How to get the ReadJournal

-The `ReadJournal` is retrieved via the `akka.persistence.query.PersistenceQuery`
+The `ReadJournal` is retrieved via the `org.apache.pekko.persistence.query.PersistenceQuery`
 extension:

 Scala